AntonBaukin/embeddy/README.md

 console checks `-Dkaraf.etc` definition for etc directory.
 This definition equals to `${org.osgi.framework.storage}/etc` — this is 'etc' path located in the bundles storage.
 During the startup Embeddy extracts there all the files placed under 'explode' directory of the archive.
-(See 'Explode-Root' property of the manifest.)
+(See `Explode-Root` property of the manifest.)

 Hint: read the comments in 'osgi.properties' and check the documentation for the bundles you use.